 Must keep their work station and shop clean

 Must adhere to community standards for behavior and cleanliness

-Must stay for the full twelve weeks of the program
+Must stay for the full four weeks of the program

 Potential apprentices should contact us at to arrange an interview or a visit, to see if you are a good fit for this program.